 You may get a gum infection (gingivitis) when you are pregnant, as the gums tend to swell when you are pregnant so that brushing your teeth causes bleeding more readily.
 Use a soft brush, and speak to your dentist if you are concerned.

 If you are worried about exposure to German Measles or chickenpox, discuss your immunity with your midwife.
 If you have any symptoms of chickenpox, seek medical help immediately, as you may need an antiviral drug.

 Flu can be serious in pregnancy and pregnant women are advised to have the seasonal flu vaccine.
 If you have a cold or flu, get plenty of rest and fluids.
 Lower your temperature with cold flannels, and with paracetamol, as long as you do not exceed the stated dose over 24 hours.

-Some cold and flu preparations contain other drugs, so check with the pharmacist that they are sutiable for use in pregnancy.
+Some cold and flu preparations contain other drugs, so check with the pharmacist that they are sutiable for use when you are pregnant.

 Sexually transmitted infections may include HIV, Hepatitis B and C and genital herpes.
 Sexually transmitted infections can affect the health of you and your baby but may have no symptoms.
 If there is a chance you might be infected you should see your doctor or midwife.
 Alternatively, you could visit the nearest genito-urinary medicine (GUM) clinic or sexual health clinic (where your confidentiality is guaranteed).

-More information on infections in pregnancy, including sexually transmitted infections can be found on NHS Choices.
+More information on infections, including sexually transmitted infections, whooping cough and blood poisoning can be found on NHS Choices.
 There is also an A-Z of common health problems which lists several common infections, and you can search for your nearest sexual health clinic.